13 Best Budget-Friendly Hiroshima Cultural Experiences and Free Festivals (2026 Guide)

 🚋 Getting Around: Hiroshima Transportation Hacks

 The city's streetcars, known as Hiroden, are a charming and affordable way to travel between major districts.
-A flat fare applies to most trips within the city center, making it easy to budget your transport.
-For a full day of sightseeing, consider purchasing a one-day tram pass for better value.
+A flat fare of 220 Yen applies to most trips within the city center, making it easy to budget your transport.
+For a full day of sightseeing, consider purchasing a one-day Hiroden pass at 700 Yen — it pays for itself after four rides.

 If you have a JR Pass, you can use the Meipuru-pu tourist bus for free to reach major sites.
 This bus loops between the station, the castle, and the Peace Park throughout the day.
 Check the Visit Hiroshima Official Tourism Guide for the latest bus schedules and routes.